R27 (New York City Subway car): Refurbishment and retirement

-Retirement

-The R27s were replaced by the R68As in 1989 and 1990 (they were indirectly replaced by rebuilt R38s and unrebuilt R30s, which started appearing on the C in late 1988).
-The last un-rebuilt R27 train ran on May 12, 1989, which marked an end to graffiti on subway cars since 1969.
+The R27s were replaced by the R68A fleet.
+The last non-repainted set of R27s ran on May 12, 1989, which marked an end to graffiti on subway cars since 1969; the R27 car that was paired with the un-rebuilt R30 car was retired in 1990.

-When removed from service in 1989–90, the cars were sent to what is now Sims Metal Management's Newark facility to be scrapped and processed.
+When removed from service between 1989 and 1990, the fleet was sent to what is now Sims Metal Management's Newark, New Jersey facility to be scrapped and processed.
 Some cars were retained as movie props, but were ultimately scrapped as well.
-The last R27 in existence was car 8145, which was retained as a school car until 2011.
-Initially held for the New York Transit Museum, it was stored at the Pitkin Yard, but towed to the 207th Street Yard in summer 2013, and finally sent to Sims Metal Management in Newark, New Jersey to be scrapped on October 22, 2013.
-No other known examples of the R27 survive.
+The last R27 in existence was car 8145, which was retained as a school car.
+It was initially stored at 38th Street Yard before being moved to Pitkin Yard, where it stayed until 2011.
+Initially held for the New York Transit Museum, it was moved to Coney Island Yard at an unknown date, but was ultimately scrapped due to structural issues.
+Efforts to permanently preserve the car failed; in the summer of 2013, the car was moved to the 207th Street Yard and finally left transit property on October 22, 2013 for scrap at Sims Metal Management in Newark.